-The third preassembled cage section consists of two more 75 mm focal length lenses, which are once again housed using a CP02 Cage Plate (#10 in Fig. 2) and a CXY1 Translating Lens Mount (#11 in Fig. 2).
-Two CP02B Cage Plate Adapters, which are mounted onto TR3 Posts and secured to the breadboard using UPH2 Universal Post Holders, are placed approximately 1/3 and 2/3 of the way between the lenses to support the weight of the cage components.
-The lenses are used to place the DM in a plane that is conjugate with the Shack-Hartmann lenslet array, thereby enabling the AO kit software to optimize the position of the DM actuators.
-This section of cage components is placed on the breadboard so that the first lens is located 75 mm after the DM.
+The DM reflects the beam through a shallow angle of ~35° into the third preassembled cage section.
+This section contains two more 75 mm focal length lenses, which are once again housed using a CP02 Cage Plate (#10 in Fig. 2) and a CXY1 Translating Lens Mount (#11 in Fig. 2).
+These lenses are used to place the DM in a plane that is conjugate with the Shack-Hartmann lenslet array, thereby enabling the AO kit software to optimize the position of the DM actuators.